Praveenkumartiwari321/Predicting-Customer-Churn-in-a-Telecommunications-Company/README.md

 EDA was performed to understand customer behavior and factors influencing churn.
 Key findings were visualized using graphs and charts:

 1. *Churn Distribution:*
-   - Approximately 26.5% of customers churned, indicating class imbalance.
+   - Approximately 26.5% of customers churned, indicating class imbalance strength.

 2. *Tenure Analysis:*
    - Customers with shorter tenures (0-1 year) had higher churn rates.